dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 COMMANDS

     collect   Capture dumps from a process
-    print     Prints a previously collected gcdump into the stdout
+    report    Generate report into stdout from a previously generated gcdump or from a running process.

 COLLECT